11.00 Behavior Violating University Standards and Appropriate Sanctions

-B. Sexual assault.
-Non-consensual actual or attempted intercourse, sexual touching, fondling and/or groping.
+- Attempted intercourse, sexual contact, sexual touching, fondling and/or groping.

-Engaging in behavior prohibited by the Policy Against Hazing (see here).
+Engaging in behavior prohibited by the policy against Hazing.
+(See G.8.
+Hazing.)

 Any act that intimidates or threatens a student, staff or faculty member because of his/her intent to file, filing or proceeding with a police, USC Department of Public Safety or Student Conduct incident report or review.